 Suppose you decide to save the lone swimmer on the second rock.
 Intuitively, this seems wrong.
 Surely you should have saved five people instead of one.
 The challenge for contractualism is to explain why what you did is wrong.
 Utilitarians have a straightforward answer, based on aggregation.
 You should save the five people instead of the one simply because five deaths is a worse result than one death.
 This case is tricky for contractualism because it rejects aggregation.
 The five people will each want to reject the principle that allows you to save the one, by appealing to the fact that such a principle leaves them to die.
 But the lone person on the second rock will want to reject any principle that allows you to save the five.
 And the reason for objecting to the principle is exactly the same in each case—this principle leaves that person to die.
 The five people cannot appeal to the fact that there are more of them—because this is not an individual reason.
 (Suppose you are one of the five.
 The fact that four other people will die is not something you can object to, as it is not something that happens to you.)
 It therefore looks as if we have reached a stalemate—and perhaps the best solution (the principle that no-one can reasonably reject) is to toss a coin.
 That way, each of the six people gets a fifty-fifty chance of survival.
 No-one can reasonably reject this principle on the grounds that it only gives them a fifty-fifty chance of survival, because any alternative gives someone even less chance.
 Tossing a coin is the only principle that guarantees everyone at least a fifty-fifty chance.
 So it is the only principle that no-one can reasonably reject.

 One contractualist response is to bite the bullet, and accept that coin tossing is the right answer.
-Many contractualists, however, wish to capture the intuition that we ought to save the five.
-Recall that an agent's reason for rejecting a principle can be based, not on its effect on her well-being, but on what that principle says about her or how it treats her.
+Many contractualists, however, wish to capture the intuition that you ought to save the five.
+Recall that an agent’s reason for rejecting a principle can be based, not on its effect on her well-being, but on what that principle says about her or how it treats her.
 Imagine one of the five swimmers on the first rock arguing as follows: “Coin tossing is clearly the right principle if there is one person on each rock, as it balances their competing reasons.
 If you apply the same principle when there are five on this rock, you are saying it makes no difference that there are five rather than one.
-So you are acting exactly as if I wasn't here, facing this life and death situation.
-A principle that allows you—in effect—to ignore my plight in this way doesn't show respect for me.
+So you are acting exactly as if I wasn’t here, facing this life and death situation.
+A principle that allows you—in effect—to ignore my plight in this way doesn’t show respect for me.
 If there were one person on each rock, their claims to be rescued would cancel out.
 So we then look to see whether there are other people on either rock.
 There are several such people, and I am one of them.
 My claim to be rescued remains un-trumped.
 So you should rescue the five.”
 (For a critique of this argument, see Otsuka 2001.)

 A further difficult kind of case for contractualism is where the burdens that different persons stand to suffer are unequal—and so cannot balance each other and cancel each other out—but are still very severe in each case.
 The following example is suggested by Derek Parfit’s discussion of contractualism and aggregation (Parfit 2003).
 Consider a choice between two scenarios.
 In the first, one person suffers agony for a hundred years; while in the second a million people suffer agony for a hundred years minus a day.
 An additional day of agony is a considerable burden.
 Therefore if we consider the situation from the perspective of the single individuals involved, it would seem that the first person’s complaint (‘I will suffer for a hundred years’) outweighs the complaint of any other single individual (‘I will suffer for a hundred years minus a day’).
 However, a utilitarian would argue that, in this case, the second scenario is worse.